[This article is part of the Learner's Maya Glyph Guide.]

 · Right: mirror image of left.

 o B. Reduced: top part of full variant.
-This can be further reduced to only one or two of the protected feelers.
+This can be further reduced to only two of the protected feelers (Bonn gives an example of just one).

 o C. Boulder-only: bottom part of full variant.